pharmbio/ptp-project/notes/journal.md

 ## Todos

-- [ ] Extend discussion
+- [x] Extend discussion
-- [ ] Write conclusion
+- [x] Write conclusion
-- [ ] Press more on what we provide and what is new, and its implications
-- [ ] Write about separate treatment of assumed negatives, and explain what this means
+  this means
-- [ ] Describe "Original CP Efficiency" (Staffan)
+- [x] Describe "Original CP Efficiency" (Staffan)
-- [ ] Include plot of large targets (wo-drugbank)
+- [x] Include plot of large targets (wo-drugbank)
 - Plot the large targets as a separate plot
 - Maybe do 1, 2 and 3 as subplots
-- [ ] Original class: Observed
+- [x] Original class: Observed
-- [ ] Write something about "Credibility" in discussion
+- [x] Write something about "Credibility" in discussion
-- [ ] Try making class membership plots into bubble plots (Staffan)
+- [x] Try making class membership plots into bubble plots (Staffan)
-- [ ] Rename class membership plots to "predicted versus observed" or similar, in the text
+- [x] Rename class membership plots to "predicted versus observed" or similar, in the text
-- [ ] Add some inline labels denoting gene names and such, in the target profile plots (Jonathan)
+- [x] Add some inline labels denoting gene names and such, in the target profile plots (Jonathan)
+- [?]
+Press more on what we provide and what is new, and its implications
+- [ ] Write about separate treatment of assumed negatives, and explain what